These Tried-and-True OC Classics Never Go out of Style

 Must Order: Prime Rib

 If a cozy English pub and a fancy steakhouse had a baby, it would be Five Crowns in Corona del Mar.
-This Lawry’s-owned institution is the place to go for a classic (and famous) slice of Prime Rib—served with Yorkshire pudding and creamy horseradish, of course.
-Just add a stiff martini and a C.C.
+It’s a charming, Tudor-style landmark that has welcomed diners with roaring fireplaces, intimate booths and the kind of old-world hospitality that never goes out of style.
+This Lawry’s-owned institution is a go-to for a classic (and famous) slice of Prime Rib, served with Yorkshire pudding and creamy horseradish.
+Add a stiff martini and a C.C.
 Brown’s Hot Fudge Sundae (originally created in 1906!) for the ultimate throwback dining experience.

 Location: Corona del Mar